CSCI-GA-2820-FA25-003/shopcarts/README.md

 - Querying the REST API by customer id, canonical statuses, and min/max totals—plus negative cases for invalid parameters.
 - UI-specific scenarios that drive the new filters, ensure the grid updates dynamically, validate bad ranges, and verify the **Clear Filters** reset behavior.

 Selenium downloads a headless Chrome driver via `webdriver-manager`.
 Ensure the UI remains accessible during the run; Behave only interacts with the service through the `/ui` page.
+Use `WAIT_SECONDS` to extend WebDriver timeouts (pipeline sets 60s; local default is 10s).

 ## Running Tests and Quality Checks
 - Unit tests with coverage: `make test` (or `pytest --pspec --cov=service --disable-warnings`)